Importing old data into Customer.io

 1. Advanced: Write a script

 If you’re a developer, you may want to write a quick script to loop through all of the people in your database and add them to Customer.io.
-While this creates a lot of API requests, it’s fine to do and won’t overload our system.
+While this creates a lot of API requests, it’s fine to do and won’t overload our system if you follow the API guidelines.

-You can send a CSV to us (email it to firstname.lastname@example.org).
-We’ll run a script for to import your data.
+After you’ve upgraded your account, you may need some time to set up your API integration.
+In this case, for new accounts, you can send a CSV file to us (email it to email@example.com).
+We’ll run a script for you in order to import your data.

 There are a few things you should make sure of before sending us your data: